What Is Permissible in The Christian Marriage Bed?

 However, even the most exquisite meal, if served 10,000 times over – same way, same time, same place, same everything – will grow stale.

-So let’s look at a scenario where hubby wants more variety in your marriage bed and as a wife and for a variety of reasons, you’ve set up shop and won’t budge.
+So let’s look at a scenario where hubby desires more variety in your marriage bed and as a wife and for a variety of reasons, you don’t really want to budge.

-If your husband wants to try something new and you find yourself thinking wondering what is permissible in the Christian marriage bed? or you thinking “I don’t feel like it” or “I am happy where we are” or “I am not sure” “Can a Christian do THAT!?” – try and think on these questions.
+If your husband wants to try something new and you find yourself thinking wondering what is permissible in the Christian marriage bed? or you thinking “I am happy where we are” or “I am not sure” “Can a Christian do THAT!?” – try and think on these questions.

 1. Does it honor God?